p-zalejko/change-data-capture-example/slides.md

 ---

 ## MySQL
-### binlog

-> The binary log contains “events” that describe database changes such as table creation operations or changes to table data...
+> The binary log contains "events" that describe database changes such as table creation operations or changes to table data...

 [The Binary Log documentation](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html)